DiscordBotDeveloper/Cratefield/README.md

 Buy custom made discord servers today!

-# The bot is having some issues.
-I will try to get it back up asap
+### News:

+The bot will flicker offline and online when i'm updating it.